hayakb95/Randomized-SymNMF/README.md

 The LAI-NMF implementations support a variety of algorithms for NMF and SymNMF using HALS and BPP update rules.
 For SymNMF the leverage scores sampling and PGNCG methods are also available.

+A sample of running these functions can be found in getNMF_Problem.m